 19. Sugar snap peas

 If you weren’t aware of the difference, snow peas are the flat pods with tiny peas often found in stir fry dishes.
 Sugar snap peas are fatter pods where the peas can develop more, and are easy to grow in a backyard garden.

 Make sure and remove the strings from the pods before eating raw or cooking.
 Serve with some fresh lemon juice for a simple steamed veggie treat that even the pickiest of eaters will enjoy.

 Artichokes take some preparation, but are tender to bite once made correctly.
 Try my recipe for Instant Pot Artichokes for the easiest preparation.

 Artichoke hearts are neutral in flavor, non-bitter, and can be chopped into small bites for kiddos.
-Try this recipe for Gluten-Free Veggie Pasta with artichoke hearts and feta cheese.
+Try this recipe for Gluten-Free Pasta Salad with artichoke hearts and feta cheese.

 22. Sweet potatoes

-Most picky-eaters are more than happy to eat a roasted sweet potato with butter or ghee and a sprinkle of salt and cinnamon, but you can also try these recipes for Sweet Potato Smoothies, Instant Pot Mashed Sweet Potatoes, and Air Fryer Cinnamon Sweet Potato Fries/
+Most picky-eaters are more than happy to eat a roasted sweet potato with butter or ghee and a sprinkle of salt and cinnamon, but you can also try these recipes for Sweet Potato Smoothie, Japanese Sweet Potato Fries, Instant Pot Mashed Sweet Potatoes, and Air Fryer Sweet Potato Fries.

 Sweet potatoes are also very budget-friendly and can be frozen after cooked.
 See my guide for how to freeze sweet potatoes.